supcik/academic-www/content/docs/search.md

 ## Disable

-1. Under `[params.search]` in `config.toml` set `engine = 0`
+To disable searching, open `config.toml` and set `engine = 0` in the `[params.search]` section.
-1. Delete `home/search.md` or set `active = false` in its front matter

 ## Alternatives

-Alternative search providers, such as Google search, are not integrated into the *search* widget, but can be implemented by creating your own custom widget.
+Alternative search providers, such as Google search, are not integrated with Academic, but can be implemented by creating your own custom widget.
 For example,

 1. Create a [custom widget]({{< relref "/widgets.md" >}}) in your `/content/home/` folder
 1. Signup for [Google Custom Search Engine](https://cse.google.com/cse/)